Portuguese Water Dog Breed Info

 A breed many centuries old, the Portuguese Water Dog originates from the Algarve region of Portugal.
 These resilient dogs were the shipmates of Portuguese fishermen who sailed from the Coast of Portugal to Iceland in search of Cod.
 Proving to be hardy, tireless, and exceptional swimmers, the Portuguese Water Dogs were trained to chase and lure fish into nets, pass along messages between fishing boats, and retrieve fallen fishing equipment from the water.
 By all accounts, the Portuguese Water Dogs were just as much fisher dogs as their fishermen counterparts.
 With their waterproof coats and webbed paws, the remarkable Porties could dive comfortably in the warm waters of the Portugal Coast as well as in the icy cold waters of Iceland.

 When fishing vessels and equipment became modernized, the Portuguese Water Dogs retired from their long years of fishing and moved on to build their career in sporting competitions, show rings, and service work.
-A breed of remarkable intelligence, the Portuguese Water dog impressed with great learning skills once again and soon found favor among high society families as well as common folk.
+A breed of remarkable intelligence and true working dogs, the Portuguese Water dog impressed with great learning skills once again and soon found favor among high society families as well as common folk.
 A most adored companion pet in Europe and the United States, the Portie is one of the rarest and most sought-after breeds today.